Skip to main content

 • Vertical scrolling: hold the space bar and drag with the left mouse button.

-• Auto-scrolling: when dragging tasks near the edges of the view, the screen scrolls automatically.
+• Auto-scrolling: when dragging tasks near the edge of the view, the screen scrolls automatically.

-• Export the Gantt view as SVG or PNG images.
+• Export the Gantt view as SVG or PNG.

-By clicking the Scroll into View Button in the sidebar of a task you can instantly jump to a selected task in the timeline.
+Click the Scroll into View button in a task's sidebar to jump directly to that task in the timeline.

 Note